 Remove the residual scent from your machine before you wash your attire with baking soda.
 Pour a small amount of baking soda into the machine, then run your machine through the cycle without clothing.
 It may be necessary to repeat this cycle.

-Adding in jackets, shirts, gloves, pants, hunting bibs, orange vests or markers, face masks, and even hunting socks and undergarments is a must when laundering out scents.
+Adding in jackets, shirts, gloves, pants, hunting bibs, rain gear, orange vests or markers, face masks, and even hunting socks and undergarments is a must when laundering out scents.
 You can sabotage the whole operation if you forget to wash your face mask and gloves.
 Those items absorb sweat.
 Sweat odor will reveal your position whether you are wearing camouflage or not.